skupperproject/refdog/input/resources/grant.md

 ---
 body_class: resource
 links:
-  - name: Access grant concept
+  - name: Grant concept
     url: /concepts/grant.html
-  - name: Token create command
+  - name: Grant command
-    url: /commands/token-create.html
+    url: /commands/grant.html
-  - name: AccessToken resource
+  - name: Token resource
     url: /resources/claim.html
 ---

-# AccessGrant resource
+# Grant resource

 <section>

-Permission to redeem access tokens for links to the local site.
+Permission to redeem tokens for links to the local site.
 A remote site can use a token containing the grant URL and secret to obtain a certificate signed by the grant's certificate authority (CA), within a certain expiration period and for a limited number of redemptions.